nvfp/fast-pypi-release/_pages/index.md

 1. Set up your `PYPI_USERNAME` and `PYPI_PASSWORD` as secrets in your repository's GitHub Actions (to be used by Twine for publishing to PyPI):
     1. Visit https://github.com/YOUR_USERNAME/REPOSITORY/settings/secrets/actions
     2. Create `PYPI_USERNAME` and `PYPI_PASSWORD` secrets

-> **⭐️Note:** Since each version has its own installation procedure, please check [this page](https://nvfp.github.io/fast-pypi-release/docs-archive) for version-specific instructions.

 ## Workflow